Vehicle registration plate: Current standard Australian number plate formats

 The Western Australia registration sticker shows only the month and year of expiry.
-However, since the Western Australian police now have such easy access to registration information based on the numberplate via in-car computer systems found in all police vehicles, registration stickers in Western Australia have been completely scrapped.
+However, since the Western Australian police now have such easy access to registration information based on the number plate via in-car computer systems found in all police vehicles, registration stickers in Western Australia have been completely scrapped.
 As of 1 January 2010 they will no longer be required or made – a move that is said to save at least $2 million over 4 years in costs for printing and postage.
 Car owners will also feel the relief of not having to perform the tedious task of removing and re-applying the registration sticker every 6–12 months.
 As of 1 January 2013 NSW have also scrapped registration stickers.
 NT also scrapped registration stickers as of 1 January 2014.
 Tasmania scrapped registration stickers as of 1 January 2014.

 In the Australian Capital Territory, vehicles under 4.5 tonnes are no longer required to display registration labels as of 1 July 2013.

 In Queensland, when all of the 123-ABC combinations had been taken, the plates have the combination 123-AB4.
 When they run out of combinations for that series the number will move to the left.

-Cars owned by the government have special numberplates, some also have a crown and symbols.
+Cars owned by the government have special number plates, some also have a crown and symbols.